The Heartwarming Reason Behind Princess Diana’s Wardrobe

 The Diana Award hopes to achieve 20,000 recorded acts of kindness from people upon launching the group’s microsite soon.
 It is the group’s goal to encourage people to do good and celebrate Diana’s “values of compassion, kindness and service to others, irrespective of their culture, race or background.”

 In a further bid to keep her memory alive, Prince William and Prince Harry will have a statue of their mother built in the public gardens of Kensington Palace.
-BBC shared the joint statement of the two princes.
+BBC News shared the joint statement of the two princes.

 “It has been 20 years since our mother’s death and the time is right to recognize her positive impact in the UK and around the world with a permanent statue.
 Our mother touched so many lives.
 We hope the statue will help all those who visit Kensington Palace to reflect on her life and her legacy.”